DRJTBC - I-95 / Scudder Falls Bridge Improvement

 I-95/Scudder Falls Bridge Improvement

-This project is being undertaken to alleviate recurring current and future traffic congestion and upgrade safety and traffic operational conditions on the I-95/Scudder Falls Bridge and adjoining highway segments in Pennsylvania and New Jersey.
+This project is being undertaken to alleviate recurring current and future traffic congestion and upgrade safety and traffic/operational conditions on the Scudder Falls (I-95) Bridge and adjoining highway segments in Pennsylvania and New Jersey.
 The project area extends 4.4 miles along I-95 between the PA Route 332 (Newtown-Yardley Road) Interchange (exit 49) in Pennsylvania and the Bear Tavern Road (County Route 579) Interchange (Exit 2) in New Jersey.
+Construction is currently anticipated to begin in the first half of 2017.

 A separate website has been created and may be accessed at www.scudderfallsbridge.com.